SimonaDogaru/SkechToImage-Inpainting/README.md

 ---

 ## 🛠️ Technologies Used
+- Huggin
 - Stable Diffusion, ControlNet, LaMA (inpainting with Fourier convolution)
 - LoRA (Low-Rank Adaptation) for fine-tuning
 - remove.bg API integration
-- pyngrok to use a ngrok Tunnel as a free temporary hosting
+- pyngrok - in order to use a ngrok Tunnel as a free temporary hosting

 ---